beatface/authentication-node/README.md

 # authentication-node
-Intro to authentication in Node.js.
+Simple intro to authentication in Node.js.